 Why is a feasibility study so important in project management?
-For one, the feasibility study is the foundation upon which your project plan resides.
-If it can’t support your project, you don’t have a project.
-Now that we got your attention, read on to learn what you need to know about feasibility studies.
+For one, the feasibility study or feasibility analysis is the foundation upon which your project plan resides.
+That’s because the feasibility analysis determines the viability of your project.
+Now that you know the importance, read on to learn what you need to know about feasibility studies.

 What Is a Feasibility Study?